An opinion in the U.S. District Court of Maryland last week began like this:

 This case is rooted in a hunting trip in South Africa, during which Dennis Danner, Alexander Danner, and Michael Coletta, plaintiffs, each killed a “trophy quality” male lion.
 The lion skins and skulls (the “Lion Trophy” or “Lion Trophies,” or “Cargo”) were shipped to the United States for tanning and taxidermy, but at some point were lost in transit.
 The Cargo was found several months later at a warehouse in Vancouver, Canada.
 By that time, two of the Lion Trophies had suffered irreparable damage, allegedly due to exposure to moisture and bacteria.

 Judge Ellen Lipton Hollander knocked the claim back to a whopping $3,302.91, finding that the Montreal Convention imposing strict liability for damage to or loss of cargo applied to the case.
-(No, I don’t know anything about the Montreal Convention either.)
+(No, I know nothing about the Montreal Convention either.)

-My sources tell me that the defense lawyers failed to make the more obvious argument: anyone who would blow $250,000 to go shoot, kill, and stuff Mufasa and Simba don’t deserve access to an equitable doctrine like the collateral source rule.
+My sources tell me that the defense lawyers failed to make the more obvious argument: anyone who would blow $250,000 to go shoot, kill, and stuff Mufasa and Simba don’t deserve access to a fair doctrine like the collateral source rule.

 You can find the court’s opinion in Danner v.
 International Freight here.